remotelib/remote-lib/README.md

 server.listen(3000);
 ```

+On the client side, we just need to connect to the server an create our remote library.
+Notice
-Notice that the server and the client
+that the server and the client sharing only a single socket without any knowledge of the server
- sharing only a single socket.
-You can easily replace it with
+library format.
+You can easily replace the socket it with
  [WebSocket](https://www.npmjs.com/package/websocket-stream) or even
 [WebRTC DataChannel](https://www.npmjs.com/package/simple-peer).

-On the client side, we just need to connect to the server an create our remote library:

 ```js
 const net = require('net');